pinapelz/more-tachi-import-scripts/README.md

-Some scripts to convert from various sources to Tachi/Kamaitachi "Batch Manual" import jsons
+Some scripts to convert from various sources to Tachi/Kamaitachi "Batch Manual" import jsons.
+Use with caution as there may be some cases missing.